YanChuan390/YanChuan390.github.io/_publications/2024/2024-pub-example-3.md

 pub_date:       "2024"

 abstract: >-
   Virtual personal assistants (VPA) services encompass a large number of third-party applications (or apps) to enrich their functionalities.
 These apps have been well examined to scrutinize their data collection behaviors against their declared privacy policies.
 Nonetheless, it is often overlooked that most users tend to ignore privacy policies at the installation time.
 Dishonest developers thus can exploit this situation by embedding excessive declarations to cover their data collection behaviors during compliance auditing.
+In this work, we present Pico, a privacy inconsistency detector, which checks the VPA app's privacy compliance by analyzing (in)consistency between data requested and data essential for its functionality.
+Pico understands the app's functionality topics from its publicly available textual data, and leverages advanced GPT-based language models to address domain-specific challenges.
 cover:          /assets/images/covers/icse'24.jpg
 authors:
   - Fuman Xie